Bikeman868/Urchin/Urchin.Server.Owin/Ui/web/MVVM/readme.md

 The example above calls the `addSpan()` method that it inherited from the `HtmlBuilder` class.
 In your views you can use these methods, or any other standard Dart technique for constructing HTML elements, or you can deploy HTML templates and use standard Dart libraries to find elements in the page, and pass those to the bound control class.

+## Configuration

+There are a couple of things you need to configure.

+### Location of images

+The `BoundList` displays ad and delete buttons called `add.gif` and `delete.gif` and it needs to know the relative path to these assets.
+The `HtmlBuilder` class contains a static variable called `imagesUrl` that contains the root.
+This is initially set to `{_images-url_}` so that you can find and replace it in the dart code or compiled JavaScript.
+Alternatively you can call `HtmlBuilder.Initialize()` which will look for an input element on the page with the id of `images-url` and take its value.

+This means that you have two options:

+1. Search and replace `{_images-url_}` in the JavaScript.

+2. Add an input to the page similar to `<input type="hidden" id="images-url" value="/authorizationUi/images" />`

+### Versioning of assets

+If you use the Owin Framework Versioning middleware, it will intercept the output and replace `{_v_}` markers in various response types with the current version number.
+To carry this through to this MVVM library you must call `HtmlBuilder.Initialize()` once at startup, and you must add an imput field to the page defining the version number.
+The value of the input field can be a hard coded version number or the `{_v_}` marker if you are using the Owin Framework versioning middleware.

+The input should be something like `<input type="hidden" id="version" value="{_v_}" />` or
+'<input type="hidden" id="version" value="_v3" />'.